Construction mobility costs and their tax implications

 Construction projects by their very nature are done on-site.
 Tax deductions related to mobility can be unique and overly complicated from a tax perspective.
-The treatment of these mobility costs can have major impacts to the business’s taxable income and the employee’s taxable compensation.
+The treatment of these mobility costs can have major impacts on the business’s taxable income and the employee’s taxable compensation.

 Do you have an accountable or non-accountable plan?
 Are you paying per diem?
 Is your expense reimbursement policy in compliance?
 Are employees using your business vehicles?
 Is the business using employee vehicles?
 All of these questions have major tax and legal impacts.